Sargeanthost/MinecraftMacroTool/README.md

 # MinecraftMacroTool

-The tool is an external unofficial tool for the game Minecraft, which allows the implementation of movement macros.
+The tool is an external unofficial tool for the game Minecraft which allows the implementation of movement macros.
 Those macros can include movements which are humanly impossible.
 Since this can be considered cheating, the author advises to use the tool only for testing purposes and never on multiplayer servers.